Frumple/mrt-status-page/README.md

 ## Prerequisites

-This application was built using **Python 3.6.2**, and using the following packages:
+This application was built using **Python 3.6.2**.
+Install it from **[https://www.python.org](https://www.python.org/)**.

-- **Flask 0.12.2**
-- **mcstatus 2.2**
-- **redis 2.10.6**
-- **requests 2.18.4**
-- **schedule 0.4.3**
-- **zeroc-ice 3.7.0**

-After installing Python, the easiest way to install these packages is by navigating to the project root directory and using **pip** with the provided requirements file:
+After installing Python, install the required packages by navigating to the application root directory and running **pip** with the provided requirements file:

     pip install -r requirements.txt

+Finally, copy the contents of the **instance_template** directory into a new directory named **instance**:

+    cp -R instance_template instance

 ## Configuration

-See **config.cfg** and choose your desired settings.
+Check **config.py** in the **instance** directory and choose your desired settings.
 This application supports two types of data stores, which are used to store the statuses retrieved from the services:

 - **SQLite 3** (stored in a database file of negligible size)
 - **Redis** (stored in-memory, you must set up your own Redis instance for this option)

 ## Setting up Services

-You can specify the servers you want to monitor in the JSON files in the **services** folder.
+You can specify the servers you want to monitor in the JSON files in the **instance/services** directory.

 ### Minecraft Servers

 This application uses **[mcstatus](https://github.com/Dinnerbone/mcstatus)**, a library made by the Minecraft developer Dinnerbone, to retrieve the status from a Minecraft server that has queries enabled.
-To enable queries on your server, go to your **server.properties file** and set the following:
+To enable queries on your server, go to your server's **server.properties file** and set the following:

     enable-status=true
     query.port=25565